Peraccjm/IT-3038c-Scripts/Project2/README.md

 # Project 1
-## Time Script in Python
+## Startup Script in Python, peraccjm

-## Peraccjm
+### Description

 The goal of this script is to retrieve the time in epoch and then convert to a human readable format.
 Then display both Human readable and epoch.
+Then it collects system information and displays that information.
+Use on Windows.

+### How to run

+First install psutil.
+>pip install psutil

+This can be done in a virtual enviroment or directly on the PC.

-Run using python on your pc.
+Then Run using python on your pc.

+### Use Case
 Can setup as a start up task to display every time PC is turned on.